Tooth decay syndromes.

-One problem associated with this condition is that a lack of saliva can tip the balance between demineralization and remineralization in favor of the former, and therefore cavity formation.
+One problem associated with this condition is that a lack of saliva can tip the balance between demineralization and remineralization in favor of the former, and therefore create a syndrome of cavity formation.

 a) What role does saliva play in cavity prevention?

 Saliva plays a very important role in fighting tooth decay.
 Here is a list of some of the benefits that it provides:

 - It contains buffering agents that help to neutralize the acids that cause tooth demineralization.

 - It contains the minerals that must be present for the tooth remineralization process to occur.

 - It contains antibacterial agents that can help to inhibit the growth of oral bacteria.

 b) What can cause xerostomia?